2026/03/15

 In 2026, you fear escalation by Russian nukes instead.

 So in order to dare to press that "I win" button, you need to first overcome the fear of escalation.
-You might position your own nukes to deter first nuke use by the enemy, you might kidnap the enemy leader's only daughter, you might position lots of potential allies who would join the fray if powers join your enemy or you might simply ball bigger balls (something that sounds more like Sun Tzu than von Clausewitz).
+You might position your own nukes to deter first nuke use by the enemy, you might kidnap the enemy leader's only daughter, you might position lots of potential allies who would join the fray if powers join your enemy or you might simply have 'big balls' (something that sounds more like Sun Tzu than von Clausewitz).

 There are "I win" buttons, military history and military technology leave hardly any doubt about that.
 You first need to make them usable, relevant - or else all talk about them is pointless blathering by people who only fool themselves and a few others into thinking they're big military thinkers.